lishtys/ChenMiSiteAutoDeployer/source/_posts/EAE 6900 Realtime Rendering  15.md

 ## Animation

 Then I want to add some animation to the horse.
-I choose to simulate some physic effect for the tail .
+I choose to simulate some animation like following video.
+You can see most of the models keep static.
+Only some parts like cloth and hair is moving.

+{% youtube g0uhhxN_bbk %}

 At first I tried to create a mask texture based on its diffuse texture.
 It looks like following.

 ![](https://i.loli.net/2019/05/06/5ccfba66d9a1f.png)